-Non-energy use: The use of energy products as raw materials for the manufacture of nonenergy products, e.g. natural gas used to produce fertiliser, as well as for direct uses that do not involve using the products as a source of energy, or as a transformation input e.g. lubrication, sealing, roading surfacing, preservation or use as a solvent.
+Non-energy use: The use of energy products as raw materials for the manufacture of non-energy products, e.g. natural gas used to produce fertiliser, as well as for direct uses that do not involve using the products as a source of energy, or as a transformation input e.g. lubrication, sealing, roading surfacing, preservation or use as a solvent.
+Note that for biofuels, only the amounts specifically used for energy purposes (a small part of the total) are included in energy statistics.
+Therefore, the non-energy use of biomass is not taken into consideration and the quantities are null by definition.